UncoderIO/Roota/README.md

 #### Short RootA rule example:
 ```
 name: Possible Credential Dumping using comsvcs.dll
-details: Adversaries can use built-in library comsvcs.dll to dump credentials on a compromised host.
+details: Adversaries can use the built-in library comsvcs.dll to dump credentials on a compromised host.
 author: SOC Prime Team
 severity: medium
 references: